gbaydin/pyatmos/README.md

     # You may need to add yourself to the "docker group" so you have the correct permissions
     sudo usermod -a -G docker $USER

-    # Test that you can access docker
+    # Test that you can access docker (you may need to restart the machine first if this does not work)
     docker run hello-world

 ### Install the package